Marinated Garbanzo Salad

 Put drained garbanzos in a pint jar with a lid.

-Add the chopped onion, lemon juice, oil, seasonings listed down to salt.
+To the jar add the chopped onion, lemon juice, oil, seasonings, and salt.
 Do not add the parsley yet.

 Shake the ingredients to mix and refrigerate for 4 hours or longer.